natekostovska/natekostovska/README.md

 - 👋 Hi, I’m @natekostovska
-- 👀 I’m working as a QA Engineer (Manual/Automation)
+- 👀 I’m working as a Automation Quality Engineer
 - 📫 How to reach me nate_kostovska_4@outlook.com

 <!---